mputhawala/slides/s18math290j/content.md

 * Press 'o' for overview mode

+* Use space bar to step through slides in order

 * Use arrow keys to navigate presentation

 * Organization is top to bottom, left to right